A Joyful Eve in Christmas Town

 Don’t roll your eyes.
 Don’t roll your… Okay, don’t roll them again.
 “Kiley, I have no idea what you’re talking about.”

-That’s when she got the half-hour lecture on an old movie—really old, like black-and-white old—called It’s a Wonderful Life, complete with Kiley’s description of favorite scenes and a few bars of “Buffalo gal, won’t ya come out tonight” sung with Kiley’s valley-girl accent and ending with something about the…moon?
+That’s when she got the half-hour lecture on an old movie—really old, like black-and-white old—called It’s a Wonderful Life, complete with Kiley’s extremely detailed description of all her favorite scenes and a few bars of “Buffalo gal, won’t ya come out tonight” sung with Kiley’s valley-girl accent and ending with something about the…moon?
 “Okay, got it.
 Big Christmas movie.”

 “I don’t know how you missed it.”

-“True, but he’s a boxer.
-It’s a Wonderful Life is an iconic movie.
+“True, but It’s a Wonderful Life is an iconic movie.
 My family watches it every year.”

 “Wow.
 I may have to see that movie sometime.”